Day 1:

 Boat Tour to Isla Magdalena Penguin Colony (November – March) – Weather Permitting

-Climb aboard an awaiting catamaran and cruise the Strait of Magellan, While watching the water for the protruding fins of dolphins and tails of humpback whales, you will start to see in the distance the small and serene Magdalena Island, also known as Los Pinguinos Natural Park.
+Climb aboard an awaiting boat and cruise the Strait of Magellan.
+While watching the water for the protruding fins of dolphins and tails of humpback whales, you will start to see in the distance the small and serene Magdalena Island.

 Fort Bulnes and Strait of Magellan Park (April – October)

-We will drive along the Strait of Magellan where you will see a variety of seabirds, including seagulls, caiquenes, ibis, cormorants, and others.
+We will drive along the Strait of Magellan where you will see a variety of birds, including seagulls, caiquenes, ibis, cormorants, and others.
 The trip takes about an hour.

 Our first destination is the landmark that marks the geographic center of Chile, where you can take pictures.
 We then continue to Fort Bulnes, located in the Strait of Magellan Park, offering fascinating insights into both the motivations of the region’s predominantly Eastern European settlers and the struggles of the remarkably resilient indigenous inhabitants.